Eat the rainbow...they say

 Beetroot: Marinade the onions.
 Combine the chopped onions with vinegar, mustard, and olive oil and stir.
 Leave for 5-10 minutes.
 Add the grated beets, carrots, olives and parsley to the bowl and season with salt.
 Stir well, making sure the vegetables are coated evenly.

 Chicken.
 Season chicken pieces evenly with salt and pepper.
 Heat the oil in a large pan over medium to high heat.
-Fry the chicken pieces in batches, for 3-4 minutes on each side.
-When both sides of the chicken are browned, add the garlic and stir through.
+Fry the chicken pieces in batches on each side for 3-4 minutes.
+When both sides of the chicken are browned, add the garlic and stir.
 Combine the remaining ingredients in a bowl and drizzle over the chicken.
 Toss through and allow to cook until the sauce starts to caramelise and gets sticky.

 RAINBOW VEGGIE BOWL